-SITE REFERENCE: GNLP0307/0327 LOCATION: Land north of the A11
+SITE REFERENCE: GNLP0307/0327

-ALLOCATION: Residential development and associated infrastructure
+LOCATION: Land south west of New Found Farm, Colney Lane Residential development and associated infrastructure

 POLICY KES 2/GNLP0497: Land west of Ipswich Road, Keswick

 This site is preferred for allocation recognising that employment allocation KES2 from the 2015 South Norfolk Local Plan now has planning consent (reference 2017/2794) on a larger boundary that incorporates site GNLP0497.
 The carried forward allocation will be redrawn accordingly.